zachtong/RAFTcorr/USER_MANUAL.md

 ## 12. FAQ

-- Single‑shot vs tiled?
+- **Single‑shot vs tiled?**
-  - If expanded ROI area ≤ Pixel Budget → single‑shot (no guard band)
+  - If expanded ROI area ≤ Safe Pixel Limit → single‑shot (no guard band).
-  - Else → tiled with overlap and feathered fusion
+  - Else → tiled with overlap and feathered fusion.

-- Can I force tiling even when single‑shot fits?
+- **Can I force tiling even when single‑shot fits?**
-  - Not by default.
-Lower the Pixel Budget to force tiling if you need to debug fusion.
+  - Yes, by lowering the **Safety Factor**.
+This reduces the "Safe Pixel Limit", forcing the system to split the image into tiles.

 - How to change the app icon and name?
   - Use `assets/app_config.json` (see Section 9).
 No code edits required.